krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 {{- end }}
 ```

-You can check the new `GitRepository` resource managed by Azure DevOps Provider KOG by running the following command:
+You can check the new `GitRepository` resource managed by Krateo Azure DevOps Provider KOG by running the following command:
 ```sh
 kubectl get gitrepositories.azuredevops.kog.krateo.io repo-1 -n azuredevops-system
 ```